-Through continuous research and challenging myself, I always aim to develop a dance language that can be understood and enjoyed by all.
+Through continuous research and challenging myself, I always aim to develop a movement language that can be understood and enjoyed by all.

 Together, we create a supportive space where every perception is valid, and every way of knowing through the body is welcome.
 The process is inclusive, adaptable, and shaped in collaboration with the participants.